wajdiail/Traffic-Sign-Classifier/untitled.md

 ![alt_text][image9]

 Other techniques such as image flipping, streching, downscaling (see commented section of the function _image_generator_ in the final code) were explored.
-But due to decrease in accuracy the these techniques were not used in the final model.
+But due to decrease in accuracy these techniques were not used in the final model.

+Stratergy for generating the images:

+*Step1: Augmentated images were generated for all the classes of the data set by applying the above DAG techniques on every 10 images of the dataset.

+Generate len(train_features)/10 images = 34799/10 = 3479x3(3 types of augmentation see image generator function for more details) = 10437 images

+In this step additional 10437 images were generated.

+*Step2: During initial phase of training it is noted that the recall and precision has beeen low for the below class.
+Also it is noted that these classes have less images compared to others.
+Hence additional images generated for these classes.
+In this case 3 images were generated for every image of the selected class .
+For example: Class 20 has 299( 26249-25950) images.
+Hence it produced 299x3 images = 897 images

+*Total number images in the trainig set after data augmentation: 52496*

+*Note:* There is exists a predifined keras image generator but for learning purpose, a new images generator functon was written.
+However, the actualy image tranformation functions were used from scikit image library.

 ##### Bar graph after data augmentation: